raspberrypilearning/tree-life-simulator/en/step_2.md

 ## Grow some trees

-Did you know that forests cover 30% of the Earth’s land surface?
-The way we look after our local forests now will have global impact for the future.
-In this step you will add code to create a forest with a variety of different trees.
+Did you know that trees cover 30% of the Earth’s land surface?
+The way we look after our local trees now will have global impact for the future.
+In this step you will add code to create an area of trees with a variety of different tree types.

 --- task ---